ADVOCACY

 The Sixty-Eighth Legislative Session began on Monday, January 6.
 Idaho Sportsmen is working with departments and lawmakers this Legislative Session to expand and protect access and opportunity for sportsmen and women to hunt, fish, trap, and recreate to protect our collective heritage here in Idaho.

-Last Updated February 10
+Last Updated March 10

 Current updates on the status of legislation relevant to sportsmen issues